6. Choosing Options and Upgrades

 10. Just Because it's New...
 Does not Mean it's Perfect

 Yes, it's new, and typically it's built with modern materials that are durable, low maintenance, stronger, quieter, and safer.
 But because nothing is perfect, even if it's new, consider hiring a reputable, licensed home inspector.
-Then create a builder "punch list" from what you've learned, to address any problems before closing.
+Then create a builder 'punch list' from what you've learned, to address any problems before closing.
 Consider budgeting for items to be modified or added later on.
-Many new home buyers use a real estate agent to help them negotiate the best price and terms with the builder.
+Many new home Buyers use a REALTOR® to help them negotiate the best price and terms with the builder.

 Buyer Advantages Your Builder May Not Reveal!